talkingtoaj/exam-creator/README.md

 ### Usage

-Put your template files in the `input` folder, following the "Exam Layout guide"
+Have a look at the sample template files provided in the `input` folder to see the expected format.

+You can Follow the TEMPLATE_DESIGN.md guide to design your own templates.
+Remove the sample files and add your own template files to the `input` folder.

+Modify config.py to reflect the text you want to use for placeholders for the Alternate questions.

-Run `python exam_creator/main.py`
+Run `python unique_exams/main.py`

 Generated exams will be placed in the `output` folder